smitjogani/RAG-System-Document-chatbot/README.md

 - Open issues for bugs or feature requests.
 - Send PRs to the appropriate `versionX` folder with clear scope — `version5` is the current target for improvements.

----

-## License

-This project is provided as-is for demonstration.
-Add a proper `LICENSE` file to apply an open-source license.

----

-If you'd like, I can also:

-- add a project-level `package.json` and `start` script that boots both backend and frontend together for easier local demos,
-- add a `README` inside `Backend/version5` that documents the server APIs and expected request/response shapes,
-- or create a short GIF demo and text snippet for LinkedIn.

-Tell me which one you'd like next.